 To find cheaper accommodations, look on the west side of the island.
 Rooms overlooking Santorini's dramatic caldera are the most expensive.
 Those on the other side of the island — in Perivolos, Perissa or Kamari — are much cheaper and closer to the beaches.
 Or, consider renting a small apartment.
 A lot are available and they are cheaper than hotels when shared between friends or several couples.
 Plus, you can do some of your own cooking.
 You could also consider staying in a hotel or guest house without a pool — the island is ringed with great beaches.

 The following budget-priced Santorini hotels offer accommodation that ranges from clean and spartan to almost luxurious.

 The Hotel Smaragdi is a few hundred yards from Perivalos Beach, one of Santorini's famous stretches of black sand.
 It's far enough from this lively strip for a quiet night yet close enough to take advantage of the bars, restaurants and tavernas that stretch along it when you want them.

 The family-owned hotel is a collection of attractive, ochre-colored, cycladic-style buildings arranged around a pool, a poolside bar and a café for light snacks.

-There are 46-rooms and suites arranged on two floors and they include 10-different categories, from an economy style to several boutique and luxury suites.
-All have tile floors and most were freshly painted in 2015 and 2016.
+There are rooms and suites arranged on two floors and they include seven different categories, from an economy style to several boutique and luxury suites.
 They all include free wi-fi, heating and air conditioning, hair dryers, satellite television, in-room phones, refrigerators and kettles.
-Most of the rooms have balconies or some outdoor space, though in the case of the budget rooms, that patio space may be shared.
+Most of the rooms have balconies or some outdoor space, though in the case of the budget rooms, that patio space may lack privacy.
 There is also quite a bit of comfortable seating in the pool and bar areas.

 Unusually, for a moderately prices and budget hotel, you can arrange room service breakfast (though that's a bit pricey).